Directed Study in Creative Industries

 Scope and syllabus

-This course forms part of the 3rd year of the proposed new programme Global Popular and Contemporary Music.
-It builds on the theoretical and regional taught courses taken in years 1 and 2, and allows students to apply the subject-based research and analytical skills they have learned on these courses in the context of a substantial piece of supervised independent research.
+This module forms part of the 3rd year of the proposed new programme Global Popular and Contemporary Music.
+It builds on the theoretical and regional taught courses taken in years 1 and 2, and allows students to apply the subject-based research and analytical skills they have learned on these modules in the context of a substantial piece of supervised independent research.